dullahgtt/Credit-Card-Fraud/README.md

 To contribute to the project, I primarily worked on the data preprocessing aspects of the project.
 To do this effectively, I analyzed the issues pertaining to our data, mainly the imbalance between the fraud/non-fraud data instances.
 After researching the different methods to solve this problem, I was able to determine oversampling to be the most beneficial method to resolve this data imbalance.
 Following the oversampling, I generated the necessary plots to visualize the data changes and their desired effects on the model.
 Using the data, I redefined the primary x and y variables as x_resampled and y_resampled and reran our logistic regression and knn models, seeing a noticeable increase in model score, accuracy, etc. Aside from my contributions to the project notebook, I cowrote the dataset and problem statement sections.
 I researched and wrote up the machine learning approach section, describing the key reasons for using our chosen machine learning models.
 I then collected and presented our findings, desired future work, and limitations in the conclusion.

-## Submission Format
-1. Python code with markdown documentation, images saved in .jpg or .png format, and README.md as a project report OR
-2. Jupyter notebook (.ipynb) that contains full markdown sections as listed above

-## Now go back and write the summary at the top of the page